-These are the news items I've curated in my monitoring of the API space that have some relevance to the API client conversation and I wanted to include in my research.
-I'm using all of these links to better understand how the space is testing their APIs, going beyond just monitoring and understand the details of each request and response.08 Aug 2017
+These are the news items I've curated in my monitoring of the API space that have some relevance to the API definition conversation and I wanted to include in my research.
+I'm using all of these links to better understand how the space is defining not just their APIs, but their schema, and other moving parts of their API operations.08 Aug 2017

 I have my own URL shortener for API Evangelist called apis.how.
 I use it to track the click through rates for some of my research projects, and partner sponsorships.
 I’ve had the URL shortener in operation for about two years now, and I still do not have any type of UI for it, relying 100% on Postman for adding, searching, and managing the URLs I am shortening, and tracking on.